 - There is no evidence that Metamucil has an effect on reducing body fat or that taking Metamucil will increase the rate at which the body metabolizes fat.

 Would be dieters looking for a "quick fix" and who do not want the commitment of eating a healthy diet rich in fiber will likely turn to such products as Metamucil for weight loss.
 However it should be noted that there is insufficient evidence to prove that Metamucil when used as a dietary supplement will work as an effective weight loss aid.
 Nor does the evidence suggest that Metamucil will increase the rate at which the body metabolizes body fat.
 Metamucil may act as an aid to better digestion and assist with constipation.
+Although constipation is always a risk factor when taking most dietary supplements, Phentermine harbors weight loss by decreasing the appetite with pills on the go, and it's note-worthy cause is it can possible help improve long-term weight loss.
 Taking excessive amounts of Metamucil can result in a vitamin deficiency in the body and many consumers have developed a dependency on laxatives and stool softeners.
 The product is available for sale at many online retail sites which carry vitamins and supplements.
 Many local grocery and drugstores may carry Metamucil as well.
 Metamucil comes in many forms, is reasonably priced and affordable for the most consumers.

 Metamucil Questions & Answers:

 We examined hundreds of user responses and customer comments about Metamucil.
 Then we created this helpful FAQ.

 What are the side effects of Metamucil?